UNITED STATES

 ) |

 Crude oil production derivatives.
-The Company sells its crude oil production at the lease and the sales contracts governing such crude oil production are tied directly to, or are correlated with, NYMEX WTI crude oil prices.
-As such, the Company uses NYMEX WTI derivative contracts to manage future crude oil price volatility.
+The Company sells its crude oil production at the lease and the sales contracts governing such crude oil production are tied directly to, or are correlated with, NYMEX WTI Cushing and Argus WTI Midland crude oil prices.
+As such, the Company primarily uses NYMEX WTI Cushing derivative contracts as well as Argus WTI Midland basis swaps to manage future crude oil price volatility.
+The Argus WTI Midland basis differential represents the amount of premium to NYMEX WTI Cushing.

-The Company’s outstanding crude oil derivative instruments as of September 30, 2023 and the weighted average crude oil prices and premiums payable per barrel for those contracts are as follows:
+The Company’s outstanding NYMEX WTI Cushing and Argus WTI Midland crude oil derivative instruments as of June 30, 2024 and the weighted average crude oil prices and premiums payable per barrel for those contracts are as follows:

 Swaps |